MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm-enrollment-of-windows-devices.md

 Selecting the **Info** button will open a new page in the Settings app that provides details about your MDM connection.
 You'll be able to view your organization's support information (if configured) on this page.
 You'll also be able to start a sync session that forces your device to communicate to the MDM server and fetch any updates to policies if needed.

-Starting in Windows 10, version 1709, selecting the **Info** button will show a list of policies and line-of-business apps installed by your organization.
+Selecting the **Info** button will show a list of policies and line-of-business apps installed by your organization.
 Here's an example screenshot.

 ![work or school info.](images/unifiedenrollment-rs1-35-b.png)

-> [!NOTE]
-> Starting in Windows 10, version 1709, the **Manage** button is no longer available.

 ### Disconnect